TO ORDER (360) 424-7220 Mike@mikeandjeans.com

 Other Involvement

 • Jeanne is our Skagit County Auditor and is on the boards of “Northwest Agriculture Business Center” NABC.
-Mike is a Leadership Skagit Graduate of Class one and Alumni Committee Member.
+Jeanne is a Leadership Skagit Graduate of Class one and Alumni Committee Member.
 Leadership Skagit provides leadership training towards well rounded community members and leaders, as well as an excellent annually increasing network of resources.

 Back to the top.
 Puget Sound Fresh